gastonlucca/Gaston-Portfolio/README.md

 ## Product 2: Platforming and Coverage

-**What is Platforming & Coverage BI?** Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​

-Platforming & Coverage BI is the BI tool of reference to positively influence your platforming and coverage.
-It will enable Sales Excellence, Sales Leaders, and Sales Managers to:​​
+Platforming & Coverage BI is the BI tool supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.
+This tool is the reference to positively influence sales account mnager platforming and coverage.
+It will enable Sales Excellence, Sales Leaders, and Sales Managers to undertan better the interaction between client - company and p to imporve the coverage of the diferrents accounts. ​​

 Key Features
 - Understand their gaps in platforming ​& coverage